KuhlTime/bachelor-thesis/content/02_fundamentals.md

 In Canada alone, the Canadian rescue training provider Roco Rescue recorded an average of 128 fatalities per year, in the timespan from 2011 to 2018 @rocorescueinc_2021_confined.
 With 61% most casualties happen due to physical injuries such as falling objects and engulfment.
 34% account to atmospheric hazards like "toxic chemicals, oxygen deficiency or combustible dust" @mcpherson_2020_webinar.

+As there are not a lot of statistics concerning injuries or fatalities in confined space, numbers may depend on the source of information.

+In presentations by two engineers of 3M, they state that 60% of all casualties happen to would-be rescuers^[**Would-be rescuer** Rescuer that died during the rescue mission] @mcpherson_2020_webinar, @meyer_2019_confined.
+These numbers go back to a study from 1986 and are rendered incorrect by an Australian study from 2019.

+"In 1986, NIOSH issued an alert which concluded that ‘More than 60% of confined space fatalities occur among would-be rescuers’ (NIOSH, 1986).
+The sample size used to produce this alert was very small and had no stated selection criteria.
+An analysis of a number of studies since by Selman et al. (2018 - Chapter 4 of this work) found that proportion of rescuer fatalities was much lower, and no more than 17% of all deaths" @selmon_2019_workrelated.

 <!--
  | Year | Casualties |
  | ---- | ---------: |